Healing Trauma Retreats for Women

 Clinical Experience

-This retreat is curated and held by Tess Hunneybell, a British psychotherapist known for her calm, attentive, and deeply humane way of working.
+This retreat is curated and held by Tess Hunneybell, a British psychotherapist known for her calm, attentive, and deeply human way of working.

-With over two decades of professional experience, her approach draws on contemporary psychological understanding and body-based practice, and is shaped by years of holding women in immersive retreat settings.
-The work is focused, relational, and precise — allowing significant shifts to take place within the week, without forcing or compressing the process.
+With over two decades of experience, her approach brings together contemporary psychological understanding, body-based practice, and many years of holding small-group retreats for women in this setting.
+The work is relational, focused, and steady, allowing meaningful shifts to take place without pressure or urgency.

-The retreat is held with care, discretion, and depth, creating the conditions for real change to occur while guests are here.
+The week is held with care, discretion, and depth, creating a setting where guests can feel supported, understood, and able to engage with what matters to them while they are here.

-For those who wish, optional online sessions are available before or after the retreat, offering space to prepare or continue integrating what has already taken place.
+For those who wish, optional online sessions are available before or after the retreat, offering space to prepare or to continue integrating what has already taken place.
+If it would be helpful to talk things through beforehand, you’re very welcome to arrange a short, informal call with me to ask questions and get a sense of whether this feels like the right next step for you.

 Booking Direct

-This is offered as a simple gesture of appreciation for booking directly, and as an extension of the retreat’s emphasis on restoration and integration.
+The pass is offered as a small gesture of appreciation for booking directly, and as an extension of the retreat’s emphasis on rest, integration, and simple enjoyment.

 An Invitation